 PUSHD [path | ..]

-If Command Extensions are enabled the PUSHD command accepts network paths in addition to the normal drive letter and path.
-If a network path is specified, PUSHD will create a temporary drive letter that points to that specified network resource and then change the current drive and directory, using the newly defined drive letter.
-Temporary drive letters are allocated from Z: on down, using the first unused drive letter found.
+If Command Extensions are enabled, the PUSHD command accepts network paths in addition to the normal drive letter and path.
+If a network path is used, PUSHD creates a temporary drive letter that points to that network resource and then changes the current drive and directory using the newly defined drive letter.
+Temporary drive letters are allocated from Z: on down, utilizing the first unused drive letter found.

-If this command was typed when you were at C:\Windows\System32 directory, for example, this directory would be stored.
-If you then wanted to return back to this directory you would use the POPD command.
+Typing this command when you were at C:\Windows\System32 directory would store that directory.
+If you then wanted to return to this directory, you would use the POPD command.